apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 There are a number of constraints placed on architecture.
 The most important constraint is that you are limited to architectures which you can actually train.
 And of course, if you cannot train a model, you cannot evaluate it.
 Better architectures undoubtedly exist, we just can't train them.

 Stability is the main concern.
 Transformers are exceptionally stable.
 You can backpropagate through them very easily, they train fast and are parallelizable with dense rewards.
 Most importantly, they scale.
 But it's also true that attention has a lot wrong with it.
 Most famously it's `O(n^2)` in context length, transformers are not [recurrence-complete](https://arxiv.org/pdf/2510.06828).
-That is to say, the forward pass of a transformer cannot actually express *any* function, as it has a finite amount of layers.
+That is to say, the forward pass of a transformer cannot actually express any function, as it has a finite amount of layers.
 This seems not to be such a big problem in practice, but may be causing us difficulties in scaling context.
 We have no real way of knowing, because we cannot investigate the counterfactual.

 Using first-order optimizers, we must always make a tradeoff between optimal architecture for inference and how practical it is to actually train.
 Transformers currently make the best tradeoff.
 But if we could actually train RNNs, I think there's a solid chance that they'd be the winner, since they're so great to do inference on.

 So what if there were a way to train these architectures that don't exist yet?
-Then maybe it could win.
+Maybe it could win.

 ### Depth over Width